 Update via Devo repository

-To upgrade to the latest version of any Devo package, follow the same procedure as for a standard distribution package.
+To upgrade to the latest version of any Devo packages, follow the same procedure as for a normal distribution package.
 Below is an example for RPM-based distributions:

 # yum --enablerepo=logtrust clean metadata # yum update logtrust-system # logtrust-system-configure